Meisterstück: Modern Meisterstücks

-Modern Meisterstücks include fountain pens, ballpoints, rollerballs, pencils, and even a highlighter pen.
+Modern Meisterstücks include fountain pens, ballpoints, rollerballs, mechanical pencils, and even a highlighter pen.

 Unlike vintage Meisterstück pens, modern variants are usually formed from a composite resin instead of celluloid and bear most similarity to the Meisterstück designs of the 1950s.
 However, in continuation with the previous models using higher-end materials, metal and precious metal variations are made under the sub-designation "Solitaire".